openharmony/docs/en/application-dev/reference/apis/js-apis-bluetooth.md

 readCharacteristicValue(characteristic: BLECharacteristic, callback: AsyncCallback&lt;BLECharacteristic&gt;): void

-Reads the characteristic value of the specific service of the peer BLE device.
+Reads the characteristic value of the specific service of the remote BLE device.
 This API uses an asynchronous callback to return the result.

 **Required permissions**: ohos.permission.USE_BLUETOOTH